How to Braid Your Beard Plus 30 Epic Examples

-A braided beard can transform your look from that of an Average Joe to a village-raiding, sword-swinging Viking.
-However, few men know how to braid hair, and even fewer know how to braid beards!
+A braided beard can transform your look from that of an average Joe to a village-raiding, sword-swinging Viking.
+However, few men know how to braid hair, and even fewer know how to braid beards.

-Braided Beards — The Essentials
+Braided Beards: The Essentials

 How to Braid Your Beard Yourself

-7. Use colored rubber bands or beads for extra flair.
+- Finish with colored rubber bands or beads for extra flair.

 Popular Braided Beard Styles

-1. Long Braided Beard
+1. Long Single-Braid Full Beard

 2. Whisker Cornrow